-Residents also have the option to also bring their leaves to a local farm or to Gelinas Excavation & Earth Recycling Center.
+Residents also have the option to bring their leaves to a local farm or to Gelinas Excavation & Earth Recycling Center.
 Disposal is free at Gelinas Excavation & Earth Recycling Center with proof of residency and if the load is smaller than a non-commercial pick-up truck.
 Brush, branches, and limbs can be dropped off separately for a nominal fee.
 Loads must be 100% free of any unacceptable materials.
 Residents will be required to empty contents of bags or containers when disposing of leaves (bags or containers must be taken back with you).
 Visit www.concordnh.gov/earthmaterialsrecycling for more information.

 Only leaves will be collected.
 Pine needles, pine cones, and acorns are also acceptable.
 Branches, rocks, brush, and miscellaneous items will not be collected.
 Leaves collected are taken to several locations for composting.
 Subscribe to the General Services calendar or Notify Me to receive notifications of future Fall Leaf Collection dates and other important events.

 Program Questions & Concerns